-♦ PHE 418H Ethical Issues in Kinesiology, Physical Education and Health Environments

-As the final required course for the B.P.H.E. and B.KIN. degree, this will be an ethically-oriented synthesis and conclusion to the program.
-The major presupposition of this course is that graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine, health sciences or research will be in a position of social responsibility and leadership, and may exercise considerable power over others.
+◆ PHE 418H Ethical Issues in Kinesiology, Physical Education and Health Environments graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine, health sciences or research - will be in a position of social responsibility and leadership, and may exercise considerable power over others.
 With such power goes considerable intellectual, civic and personal responsibility.
 We take up the challenge of courageously developing an ethical self that can respond intellectually, politically and personally to the proliferation of ethical dilemmas in our fields.
 Selected theories and case studies will be examined, analyzed, and evaluated.